unpoly/unpoly3-slides/index.md

 ========================

-Unpoly often needs to *derive* a target selector from an element.\
+Unpoly often needs to guess a target selector that will match an element.\
 Some features that do this are `[up-poll]`, `up.reload()`, `[up-hungry]`.

 ```js